 Overall, these Ridgid bolt cutters are the real value for money.
 They are a “buy once, cry once” type of tool.
 They are the best for cutting padlocks and industrial master locks, heavy-duty chains, rebar rods, and other heavy-duty metals.
 What is so good about these Ridgid 14228 bolt cutters besides their strength is the lifetime warranty cover.
 Ridgid Tools Company provides a lifetime warranty cover for any defects that may cause the tool to malfunction.
 So, if the cutting edges wear out, the company will replace the tool free of charge.

 If you need to cut steel nails and screws but your side cutters are not up to the task, then you need a pair of mini bolt cutters.
-One of the best mini bolt cutters is the Gedore 8340Z.
-These small bolt cutters fit in the palm like regular pliers and have superior cutting ability.
+One of the best mini bolt cutters is the 13-inch Gedore 8340Z.
+These small bolt cutters fit in one hand like regular pliers and have superior cutting ability.

 The Gedore 8340Z mini bolt cutters are forged from hardened steel.
 The cutting edges are further induction hardened to a 65 HRC hardness to improve their cutting ability.
 Moreover, the cutting edges have a double cutting surface that makes cutting hard metal easier.
 It also helps preserve the main cutter.

 When cutting an object, you first place it near the pivot to crimp it.
 Then move it further from the pivot to the main blade to cut it.
 This double-cutting design provides great efficiency when cutting and keeps the main blade sharp for a longer time.

 The handles of the Gedore 8340 bolt pliers are excellent too.
 They are uniquely designed to not open too far.
 This makes it possible for people with arthritis to use them without a problem.
 The handle material is very ergonomic and makes the tool very comfortable to use even when cutting through tough screws and nails.